wiremock/wiremock.org/_studio_docs/mock-rest-api.md

 the data returned later.

-For most testing scenarios this isn't an issue, but in cases where more realistic behaviour is required MockLab supports the concept of "stateful scenarios" whereby the state of a scenario can be used to determine which stub to match.
+For most testing scenarios this isn't an issue, but in cases where more realistic behaviour is required WireMock supports the concept of "stateful scenarios" whereby the state of a scenario can be used to determine which stub to match.

 If we wanted to, for instance, create a test case in which posting a new company